128technology/docs/docs/intro_installation_azure.md

 }
 ```

-Go to the **Session Smart Networking Platform** offering following the steps described in the section [Selecting the Azure plan"](#selecting-the-azure-plan).
+1. Go to the **Session Smart Networking Platform** offering following the steps described in the section [Selecting the Azure plan"](#selecting-the-azure-plan).
-Click on the "Get it now" button.
+2. Click on the "Get it now" button.
-Agree to the terms of use and privacy policy of the image.
+3. Agree to the terms of use and privacy policy of the image.
-Click on the "Get started" button to enable programmatic deployment for the subscription.
+4. Click on the "Get started" button to enable programmatic deployment for the subscription.
-Click the button "Save" to save the changes.
+5. Click the button "Save" to save the changes.

 ![Plans](/img/platforms_azure_programmatically.png)

-Close the "Configure Programmatic Deployment" window.
+6. Close the "Configure Programmatic Deployment" window.
-Click on the tab "Plans + Pricing".
+7. Click on the tab "Plans + Pricing".
-Copy the URL of the "Conductor" template located in the field "URL" to the clipboard.
+8. Copy the URL of the "Session Smart Router" template located in the field "URL" to the clipboard.
-Launch the template running the following command:
+9. Launch the template running the following command:

 ```
 New-AzResourceGroupDeployment -ResourceGroupName <your-resource-group-name> `